OutThere-JWST/NISPureParallel/README.md

 - If two NIRISS fields overlap (computed using a Cartesian approximation) they are added to the same field.
 - If two NIRISS fields are within 30" of each other (computed using a spherical prescription), they are added to the same field.
 This is to account for the fact that the trace from a galaxy in one NIRISS field may fall into a non-contiguous field some distance away.
 - Fields are named based on the constellation they are in along with a numeric index that indicates the relative start of observation of the field (e.g. the first data for field uma-00 arrived before uma-01).
-To compute these fields we can run: `pixi run computeFields` Anytime new data is taken it may be necessary to
+To compute these fields we can run: `pixi run compute-fields`

 If you are running this on a cluster (or even on a powerful server) you will likely need to write a Snakemake configuration profile for the workflow.
 You can see examples of these in the `profiles/` directory.
 Please get in touch if you need one made for your environment.

 Essentially this allows Snakemake to submit your SLURM jobs on your behalf.
 As such it will require basic SLURM information, such as the number of available CPUs per node and the number of jobs Snakemake can submit at once.

-In addition, if the packages necessary for Snakemake are updated, you will need to clean the Snakemake cache: `pixi run clean`

 ### Pipeline Description
 The following is a brief description of Snakemake and the pipeline developed in this repository.
 All of the relevant scripts are contained within the `workflow` directory.
 Snakemake begins by reading the Snakefile which describes the rules necessary to create output files based on input files.
 Snakemake then computes the DAG necessary to create all requested output files and distributes them in parallel where possible.
 Each rule requires inputs, outputs, and code necessary to produce inputs from outputs.
 Here I briefly describe the stages of our pipeline: